 When emailing potential or past customers, add a video.
 As you may know, getting readers to interact with an email can be difficult and adding a video is the perfect remedy for this.

 According to a study from Experian Marketing Services, simply including the word ‘video’ in your email’s subject line can increase click-through rates by between 7% and 13%.
 While email with a video embedded had a 21% higher conversion rate than emails with an image.
 And adding dynamic graphics is effective in capturing people’s attention and spurring people to action.

 Modern marketing is moving more and more toward personalization.
 You should segment your email marketing lists and carefully choose the video you send to each of them.
 For example, if you’re sending an email to prospective customers, include an introductory video which simply explains what your product is or what your company does.
-While customers who’ve just signed up might receive a demo video about how to use what your product.
+While customers who’ve just signed up might receive a demo video about how to use your product.
 Again, this provides consumers with value and addresses their needs.

 If you want to really wow a prospective customer with a personal touch, video personalization tools let you create personalized videos in bulk and send them via email.
 You can check it out and request a personalized video for yourself here.